pszabop/cdk-vpc-export-import/README.md

 If you don't export the IDs of every one of these items and import them, you canmot recreate the VPC without warnings, subtle failures in other entities such as EFS and Lambda, or outright failures.
 There are no working examples, AFAICT, of doing so.
+Now, there is.

 # Usage
 Anywhere you want to export a VPC from its and all its associated components from its creation